-Abrasion/distur Cold-water Recover extent and Anchored No

-bance of the Coral distribution: nets/lines

-substrate on Reefs It is improved and

-the surface of It is important Damasa NIthe seabed therefore to Demersal No

-AND conserve the full trawls

-AND known extent and

-A distribution of the Demersal No

-And biogenic habitat NU

-Coral within a site.
-The seines

-Gardens extent of coral

-Penetration habitats can vary

-and/or naturally due to

-disturbance of AND environmental

-the substrate

-below the Deep-sea conditions, and

-surface of the bed future increases in

-seabed, temperature and

-sea-water acidity

-including AND could lead to a

-abrasion AND decline in coral

-extent (Jackson et

-al., 2014).
-Thus,

-Sea Pen activities should not

-and be permitted that are

-Burrowing likely to reduce the

-megafauna distribution of the

-biogenic habitats.

-Maintain: Anchored No

-Dhusiaal stratt nets/lines

-Physical structure

-(finer scale

-topography and

-sediment Demersal No

-composition and trawls

-distribution) to be

-restored.

-Demersal No

-Biological structure

-(key and influential seines

-species and

-characteristic

-communities) to be

-restored.
+Pressure Feature Favourable condition target Gear type Compatible with the conservation objectives?
+Abrasion/distur bance of the substrate on Cold-water coral reefs Recover extent and distribution: Anchored nets/lines No the surface of the seabed AND It is important therefore to conserve the full known extent and Demersal trawls No And Coral gardens distribution of the biogenic habitat within a site.
+The extent of coral Demersal seines No Penetration and/or AND habitats can vary naturally due to disturbance of the substrate below the surface of the Deep-sea bed environmental conditions, and future increases in temperature and including abrasion AND Sea Pen and burrowing megafauna could lead to a decline in coral extent (Jackson et al. , 2014).
+Thus, activities should not be permitted that are likely to reduce the distribution of the biogenic habitats.
+Maintain: Anchored No • Physical structure (finer scale topography and sediment composition and distribution) to be restored.
+Demersal trawls No • Biological structure (key and influential species and characteristic communities) to be restored.
+Demersal seines No